-The new model Baikal MP-444 Bagira was introduced by Baikal in 2000.
-The weapon was chambered in 9mm Para caliber with a polymer frame and a steel slide.
-It was the first Russian pistol with a plastic body manufactured in Izhevsky Mekhanichesky Zavod.
-The pistol was intended to replace legendary Makarov PM.
-Its name was derivated from MP – Mechanical Plant and “Bagira” – Bagheera, the black panther in Rudyard Kipling’s The Jungle Book.
+In 2000, Baikal introduced a new firearm model, the Baikal MP-444 Bagira.
+This pistol was chambered in 9mm Para caliber and featured a polymer frame with a steel slide.
+It was the first Russian pistol with a plastic body manufactured at Izhevsky Mekhanichesky Zavod.
+The MP-444 Bagira was designed to replace the legendary Makarov PM.
+Its name was derived from “MP,” for Mechanical Plant and “Bagira,” the black panther in Rudyard Kipling’s The Jungle Book.

-This catch blocks the sear and also uncocks the hammer.
-The magazine catch can be moved for a left-handed shooter, and the extractor also serves as a cartridge indicator.
-The locking system of MP-444 Bagira is of the Browning-Petter type.
-The barrel chamber blocks bolts in the ejector port in the slide.
-The cartridge’s presence in the chamber can be judged by the ejector, by its contour, which can be viewed even in conditions of insufficient visibility.
+The MP-444 Bagira features several notable components that enhance its functionality.
+Firstly, this firearm has a catch that blocks the sear and simultaneously uncocks the hammer.
+Additionally, the magazine catch can be adjusted for left-handed shooters, and the extractor serves as a cartridge indicator.
+The locking system of the MP-444 Bagira is modeled after the Browning-Petter type, while the barrel chamber blocks bolts in the ejector port located in the slide.
+Moreover, the cartridge’s presence in the chamber can be determined by the ejector’s contour, which is visible even under insufficient lighting conditions.

 Safety and sights